Jhc999/Closed-Loop-ROI/README.md

 ## Figure 7

-* Enter the SSID, password, and IP address of the Jetson or external PC to `Fig7_Server.py`.
+* For Wifi data transmission, enter the SSID, password, and IP address of the Jetson or external PC to `Fig7_Server.py`.
+Set the JPEG quality factor.
+Run `Fig7_Server.py` first.
+Then, run `Fig7_Client.py` either by flashing directly to the OpenMV or by connecting the OpenMV to the IDE.
-* Run `Fig7_Server.py` first, then run `Fig7_Client.py` either by flashing directly to the OpenMV or by connecting the OpenMV to the IDE.
+* For USB data transmission, use the `USB_vcp.py` script from the OpenMV.
+However, use the `utime` module instead of the `time` module.

 ## Figure 8

 * The model weights are available at: https://github.com/jkjung-avt/tensorrt_demos.
 * For face detection with MobileNet, run `Fig8_MobileNet.py` on the Jetson.
-Download `NAME` and place into: 'Directory'.
+Download `NAME` and place into `Directory`.
 * For face detection with MTCNN, run `Fig8_MTCNN.py` on the Jetson.
-Download `NAME` and place into: 'Directory'.
+Download `NAME` and place into `Directory`.
 For face detection with MobileNet, run `Fig8_YoloV4.py` on the Jetson.
-Download `NAME` and place into: 'Directory'.
+Download `NAME` and place into `Directory`.

 ## Figure 9